What Types of Activities Will My Child Do?

 Many people call high-frequency words “sight words” and assume that they must be memorized.
 This is not the case and can be detrimental.
 Most so-called “sight words” can be analyzed and decoded.

 We will examine these high-frequency words in sessions and work on phoneme-grapheme mapping of the words in order to help the brain effectively store the words.
-We will pay close attention to any irregular parts of the word.
-It is only these tricky parts of words that may need to be memorized – not the whole word.

 HOME READING

 Please encourage your child to read daily at home.
 Track the words with your finger while reading aloud.
-Encourage them to keep their eyes on the letters and not to look at the pictures to guess.
+Encourage them to keep their eyes on the letters and not look at the pictures to guess.
 Help them as needed.
 Take turns reading so that they can hear what fluent reading sounds like.
+Read the same things again, and again, and….again!
+Fluency fully develops with repeated readings.

 WORKSHEETS